Escalation Guide for Contracting Parties

 The clause should also cite an appropriate source for the index

-is the monthly periodical, PPI Detailed Report.
-It contains
+(b) The monthly periodical, PPI Detailed Report

 to change.
-BLS sources are preferable to secondary sources such
+BLS sources are preferable to secondary sources, such

 as other government publications or private firms.
 If contracting

-from BLS staff members, the escalation clause should specify
+telephone from BLS staff members, the escalation clause should specify

 appropriate procedures and whether subsequent verification from